Donald Trump Approval Rating Up Six Points In First Week

 Donald Trump Approval Rating Polling Average Shows Most Unpopular President

-The President is certainly not out of the woods, however.
+The president is certainly not out of the woods, however.
 Many of his orders will face stiff legal and political opposition, not only from Democrats but from some within his own party.

-For example, the President said that he believes torture works and received a strong rebuke from Arizona Senator and former Republican Presidential candidate John McCain.
+For example, the president said that he believes torture works and received a strong rebuke from Arizona Senator and former Republican Presidential candidate John McCain.

 So long as the Trump approval rating remains in the 40s, Democrats and Republicans opposed to his agenda can feel somewhat emboldened to push back on anything that might run opposed to the wants of their constituents.

-Something else that may distinguish the Trump approval rating from those of other Presidents is the fact he had a record low favorability even as he was elected.
+Something else that may distinguish the Trump approval rating from those of other presidents is the fact he had a record low favorability even as he was elected.

-This could indicate that Americans may be less concerned with how they feel about their new President and more concerned with what he gets accomplished.
+This could indicate that Americans may be less concerned with how they feel about their new president and more concerned with what he gets accomplished.

 Evidence for this is in the high approval rating President Obama had upon leaving office.
 While the final Gallup number was around 57 percent, his party was decimated under his leadership, losing more than 1,000 seats at both federal and state levels.